kstenerud/concise-encoding/cbe-specification.md

 Array Types
 -----------

-An array for the purposes of this spec is a contiguous sequence of identically sized elements, stored in length delimited chunks.
-The array type determines how the data is to be interpreted.
+An array is a contiguous sequence of identically sized elements, stored in length delimited chunks.
+The array type determines how the data is to be interpreted, and the size of each element.

 ### Chunking

-Array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own length field:
+Array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own length field representing the number of elements in the chunk:

     [length-1] [chunk-1] [length-2] [chunk-2] ...

-There is no limit to the number of chunks in an array, nor do the chunks have to be the same size.
-The most common case would be to represent the array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known from the start (if it's being built progressively).
+There is no limit to the number of chunks in an array, nor do the chunks have to be the same length.
+The most common case would be to represent the array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known from the start (for example if it's being built progressively).

 #### Chunk Header